Miami Village Medical Practice

 Frequently Asked Questions

-All Veterans Affairs Patients are Billed directly to DVA
+All Veterans Affairs Patients are billed directly to Department of Veterans Affairs

 There may be a fee associated with the purchase of any products separately to the consultation.